 Let’s begin the cleaning process now that we’ve gathered all the essential supplies and clean engine bay with wd40.

-Before applying the solution, make sure that you have removed any excess dirt or grime over the engine bay.
+Before applying the solution, make sure that you have removed any excess dirt or grime from the engine bay.

 Step-5) Scrub: